digbmc/germantown-y/docs/advanced.md

 - [Download VSCode](https://code.visualstudio.com/).
 VS code is a text editor that will allow you to edit and create files for the site.
 You can use another text editor, but VS Code is useful because of the active support and extensive library of add-ons.

-- [Install Git](https://collectionbuilder.github.io/cb-docs/docs/software/git/) Git is the version control that Github runs on, and you'll use it to push and pull changes to the site from your local repository, along with branch creation. (rewrite?)
+- [Install Git](https://collectionbuilder.github.io/cb-docs/docs/software/git/) Git is the version control that Github runs on, and you'll use it to push and pull changes to the site from your local repository, along with [branch creation](https://docs.github.com/en/get-started/start-your-journey/hello-world) Pushing changes means uploading the changes made in your local repository to the remote one.
+Pulling changes means downloading changes in the remote repository to your local one.

 - [Install Ruby](https://collectionbuilder.github.io/cb-docs/docs/software/ruby/).
-You need to have Ruby downloaded to run
+You need to have Ruby downloaded to run.
+Make sure to download the latest version of Ruby (As of July 2024, that is version 3.3.4).

 - [Install ImageMagick and Ghostscript](https://collectionbuilder.github.io/cb-docs/docs/software/optional/).
-This software processes files in the archive
+This software processes files refrenced in the [metadata](metadata-docs.md)

 ### Creating your local repository